PGIII/1brc/rust/README.md

 ## Performance Summary

 ### Tested on AMD Threadripper 1950X, 64GB of ram, 1TB WD Blue NVME.
 Running Fedora 40.
 5/10/24

+All benchmarks are run using Criterion.
+You can run them your self by going into a project and running `cargo run`

 | Project | Run Time (Seconds)|
 | ------- | ----------------- |
 | baseline | 77.096s |